 This vulnerability was discovered in 2006 and affected companies by allowing denial of service (DoS) attacks in Java web applications that use the Struts framework.

-This vulnerability affected Citrix ADC, Citrix Gateway, and NetScaler Gateway users, so cybercriminals can execute malicious code and download malware on affected servers.
-Fifty-nine percent of cyber attacks in January 2020 were a direct result of this vulnerability.
+This vulnerability affected Citrix ADC, Citrix Gateway, and NetScaler Gateway users, so criminals can execute malicious code and download malware on affected servers.
+Fifty-nine percent of cyber attacks in January 2020 directly resulted from this vulnerability.

 How to Safeguard Against Cybersecurity Vulnerabilities

-Some cybersecurity vulnerabilities are unavoidable; there will always be new zero-day exploits unknown to users and creators that put organizations at risk.
+Some cybersecurity vulnerabilities are unavoidable; new zero-day exploits (which take advantage of vulnerabilities nobody knew about previously) will always be a surprise to users.
 Still, with the proper mitigation measures, you can keep cybersecurity risks at a tolerable level.

 With the help of patching and vulnerability management software, it is possible to track, manage, and schedule equipment updates within an IT ecosystem and protect devices from known exploits.

-With cybersecurity awareness programs and a strong security posture, human-related vulnerabilities can be reduced as a vital part of the comprehensive protection of an organization’s digital infrastructure.
+With cybersecurity awareness programs and a strong security posture, human-related vulnerabilities can be reduced, and indeed become a vital part of your overall cybersecurity program.

-Frequent vulnerability scans are a crucial tool available to security teams to identify common vulnerabilities in systems and facilitate the patching of these structural weaknesses.
+Frequent vulnerability scans are crucial for security teams to identify common system vulnerabilities and patch these structural weaknesses.

-Finally, penetration testing is the most helpful tool for identifying vulnerabilities and protecting the company from these weaknesses.
-Pen testing provides a unique, personalized perspective of the organization’s systems and infrastructure and allows processes, methods, and security measures to be adapted in the face of real cyberattacks.
+Finally, penetration testing is a helpful tool for identifying vulnerabilities and protecting the company from these weaknesses.
+Pen testing provides a unique, personalized perspective of the organization’s systems and infrastructure and allows processes, methods, and security measures to be adapted in the face of cyberattacks.

-Because the risk environment evolves, regular vulnerability scanning, assessments, and penetration testing should be standard components of your company’s security assessment plan.
-Moreover, new security measures should be established as needed to handle unforeseen threats or misconfigurations that might compromise your business.
+Because the cybersecurity risk environment evolves constantly, regular vulnerability scanning, assessments, and penetration testing should be standard components of your company’s security assessment plan.
+Moreover, companies should establish new security measures to handle unforeseen threats or misconfigurations that might compromise your business.

-ZenGRC is governance, risk management, and compliance (GRC) software that assists you with routine vulnerability assessments and penetration testing.
-It gathers documentation, automates procedures, and reduces the need for continual follow-up while tracking outstanding activities.
+ZenRisk is risk management software that assists you with routine vulnerability assessments and penetration testing.
+In addition, it gathers documentation, automates procedures, and reduces the need for continual follow-up while tracking special activities.

-ZenGRC can also track your compliance status across various frameworks in real-time, including PCI DSS, HIPAA, FedRAMP, and many others, telling you where your gaps are and what has to be done to close them.
+ZenRisk can also track your compliance status across various frameworks in real-time, including PCI DSS, HIPAA, Federal Risk and Authorization Management Program (FedRAMP), and many others, telling you where your gaps are and what must be done to close them.
 That enhances your overall security posture.

-This not only makes compliance officers more effective in their roles.
-It also makes businesses more efficient in their continuous governance and constant monitoring tasks.
+This not only makes compliance officers more effective in their roles; it also makes businesses more efficient in their governance and constant monitoring tasks.

-Schedule a free demo now to explore how ZenGRC can improve your cybersecurity practices.
+Schedule a free demo to explore how ZenRisk can improve your cybersecurity practices.